The ultimate makeover: potato dauphinoise

 - STEP 1

-Heat oven to 160C/140C fan/gas 3.
+Heat the oven to 160C/140C fan/gas 3.
 Brush the oil over the bottom and sides of a 25 x 19 x 5cm ovenproof dish.
 Put the milk, garlic, 4 thyme sprigs, bay leaf and shallot into a saucepan.
 Bring just to the boil, then remove from the heat and add the nutmeg and a little pepper.
 Set aside to infuse.

 - STEP 2